bbetstcw/standard-and-guidance/Content Adaptation Standard and Guidance/content-adaptation-standard-and-guidance.md

 The workflow for new services is almost identical to the one for existing services, except that a new landing page for the new service needs to be generated, and the articles of the new service may not be in the heads-up for the localization team.

-There is a landing page functionality in [the team portal](http://acncontentteam.azurewebsites.net/landingpage/new/).
+There is a landing page functionality in [Mooncake Team portal](http://acncontentteam.azurewebsites.net/landingpage/new/).
 Follow the steps to create a new landing page.

 1. Open the Chinese landing page in the global site.
 Let's take Virtual Network as an example.